-- 14. The committee shall: - a.
+- a.
 Provide a process whereby the committee members conduct a self-evaluation to help ensure continuous improvement of the committee's effectiveness.
 The purpose of the self-evaluation process is to assist committee members in assessing the committee's effectiveness and to improve its oversight responsibilities with respect to accounting and financial reporting, compliance, and the internal and external audit functions. - b.
 Conduct a self-evaluation at least once every two years.
-The chair may approve a oneyear extension in extenuating circumstances.
+The chair may approve a one-year extension in extenuating circumstances.